Events - overview¶

 In this image and tables are example name/value pairs to demonstrate how to populate the Event content object.
 The actual name and values used depend on the specific needs of the game project.

-Event rules are optional and are not parsed by the client side.
-However, they are powerful tool to use to create and maintain server-authoritative logic.
+Event rules are optional and are not parsed by the client.
+However, they are a powerful tool to use to create and maintain server-authoritative logic.

 The criteria for a reward may be either a certain score or a certain score rank.

-The reward give to the player may be of currency type, of item type, or both.
+The reward given to the player may be of currency type, of item type, or both.

-Event stores are optional but they are a fundamental part of monetizing a live event.
+Event stores are optional, but they are a fundamental part of monetizing a live event.
 Game makers can make a limited-time offer within in-game stores to encourage player purchase behavior.
-This creates effective monetization because there is an urgency and sense of purpose to the related purchases.
+This creates effective monetization because there is urgency and sense of purpose to the related purchases.

 Refer to the table below for an example of a limited store, where event-driven offers will be kept.